 A process application is represented as an EAR file.
-You compile the EAR file for deployment using the standard procedure for compiling any WebLogic Workshop application, as described in How Do I: Deploy a WebLogic Workshop Application to a Production Server? in WebLogic Workshop Help.
+You compile the EAR file for deployment using the standard procedure for compiling any WebLogic Workshop application, see Workshop For WebLogic Platform Programmer's Guide.

 The EAR file consists of multiple web applications and some shared class files.
 (The generated schema files go to the shared class files.)
-Each web application corresponds to a project in the IDE workspace, as shown in the following figure.
+Each web application corresponds to a project in the IDE workspace (see Figure 1-1).